S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
 I'm just your average CSE student studying at <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
-I can build web, mobile, and dapps and develop Deep Learning models to build expert systems.
+I can build web, mobile, and dapps and develop deep learning models to build expert systems.
 My main area of expertise lies in AI/ML and Data Science which is strongly complemented by software engineering/development.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.